The Spring 2019 Complete Photographic Process for B&W

-To register for this workshop via the website, please pay the full amount ($1,350) or the deposit ($150) using your Visa or Mastercard credit card (sorry, no other credit cards).
+To register for this workshop via the website, please pay the full amount ($1,375) or the non-refundable deposit ($150) using your Visa or Mastercard credit card (sorry, no other credit cards).
 If you register with a deposit, the full payment is due 6 weeks prior to the workshop.

 Alternatively, to register by regular mail:

 Print it out, fill it in, and send it to: